Bed Wetter

 “You might hear me cough.
 I assure you I am not sick.
 If you would feel more comfortable, I am happy to leave.”

-My big secret: I also cough so hard that I would leak.
-And what I mean by leak is I would pee a little.
-I didn’t want to, but I began wearing pads.
+My big secret: I also cough so hard that I leak.
+And what I mean by leak is I pee a little.
+I didn’t want to.
+I do.
+Then I began wearing pads.
 I also began holding my breath.
-Holding my breath seemed to make it all stop, at least the coughing.
+Holding my breath seemed to make it all stop, at least the coughing, (and the peeing).

-Then I remembered that years ago, and after my c-sections, I had done pelvic floor physical therapy.
-Consequently, every time I coughed, I brought back to mind the exercises: Now every time I coughed, I determined to kegel my way out of every leaky, pee-filled moment.
-For months I existed in a slight panic, always knowing an extra bad coughing spell would equate to that much more urine.
-Resolved, I continued holding my breath and power kegeling every all-consuming coughing spell.
+Years ago, and after my c-sections, I tried pelvic floor physical therapy.
+Consequently, every time I coughed, I brought back to mind the exercises: kegel, breathe, kegel, focus.
+Now every time I cough, I determined to kegel my way out of every leaky, pee-filled moment.
+From June – December, I have existed in a slight panic, always knowing an extra bad coughing spell would equate to a pad full of urine.
+Resolved, I continued holding my breath and power kegeling every all-consuming coughing spell I had and might have.

 It was my doctor.
 She was trying to listen to my lungs.